bank-of-england/boeCharts/README.md

 TO DO
 -----

--   Implementation of "colour combinations" described in new identity guidelines
--   Bank Overground theme
+-   Chart export functions
--   Release new minor version
+-   Release